 Bio-Trap® samplers are passive sampling tools that collect microbes over time for better understanding biodegradation potential.
-When suspended in a monitoring well, the unique sampling matrix (Bio-Sep® beads) provides an incredible amount of surface area for microbial growth.
+When suspended in a monitoring well, the unique sampling matrix (Bio-Sep® beads) provides an incredible amount of surface area for microbial growth and air flow.
 After the in-well deployment period, Bio-Traps® can be analyzed using a variety of molecular biological tools including CENSUS qPCR, QuantArray®, and Next Generation Sequencing.

 BIO-TRAP SAMPLERS ADVANTAGES: